Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Introduction

-When a Gaussian or Gaussian mixture prior is used for the coefficients, the Laplace approximation in BMS-based GAM estimation facilitates the straightforward derivation a closed-form expression of the marginal likelihood.
-However, it remains unclear which prior distribution is best for our purpose of basis determination.
-In the literature on variable selection, it has been continually reported that mixture priors outperform the classical Gaussian prior called Zellner's g-prior and its variants \citep{liang2008mixtures,li2018mixtures}.
-Such mixture priors, also known as mixtures of g-priors, have many desirable properties and resolve the paradoxes of the g-prior \citep{liang2008mixtures}.
-Various mixtures of g-priors have been proposed under the framework of linear regression \citep[e.g.,][]{zellner1980posterior,liang2008mixtures,maruyama2011fully,bayarri2012criteria,womack2014inference}, and there have been a few attempts to extend them for the GLM \citep{bove2011hyper,held2015approximate,fouskakis2018power}.
-Recently, \citet{li2018mixtures} provided a comprehensive and extended framework for mixtures of g-priors for the GLM.
-However, the best-performing mixture prior for the BMS-based GAM estimation remains unknown.
-To address this, understanding the influence of mixtures of g-priors on penalizing nonparametric functions is essential.
-Even in the context of Gaussian additive regression, determining the best mixture prior remains uncertain.
+When a Gaussian or Gaussian mixture prior is used for the coefficients, the Laplace approximation allows for a straightforward derivation of a closed-form expression for the marginal likelihood.
+However, the optimal prior distribution for basis determination remains unclear.
+Literature on variable selection indicates that mixture priors often outperform the classical Gaussian prior, known as Zellner's g-prior, and its variants \citep{liang2008mixtures,li2018mixtures}.
+Such mixture priors, also known as mixtures of g-priors, are preferred because of their desirable properties and ability to resolve issues associated with the g-prior \citep{liang2008mixtures}.
+Various mixtures of g-priors have been proposed within the framework of linear regression \citep[e.g.,][]{zellner1980posterior,liang2008mixtures,maruyama2011fully,bayarri2012criteria,womack2014inference}, and some attempts have been made to extend them to GLMs \citep{bove2011hyper,held2015approximate,fouskakis2018power}.
+Recently, \citet{li2018mixtures} provided a comprehensive framework for mixtures of g-priors for the GLM.
+However, the best-performing mixture prior for the BMS-based GAM estimation remains uncertain.
+To address this, understanding how mixtures of g-priors affect the penalization of nonparametric functions is essential.
+Even within Gaussian additive regression, determining the best mixture prior remains unresolved.

-Another crucial aspect of prior specification for the BMS-based methods involves the choice of a prior distribution for intrinsic basis terms.
-Given that spline basis functions are often fully determined by knot locations, this naturally translates into a prior on knots.
-Various prior distributions have been proposed to strike a balance between computational convenience and estimation quality \citep[e.g.,][]{smith1996nonparametric,denison1998automatic,dimatteo2001bayesian,shen2015adaptive}.
-Existing prior distributions on knots can be categorized into a few classes based on the principles underlying their constructions; generally, the more flexible the prior, the better the approximation, but with a greater computational burden.
-Unfortunately, it remains unclear which class of prior distributions is most suitable for determining the best spline knots.
+Another important consideration in BMS-based methods is selecting a prior distribution for the intrinsic basis terms.
+Since spline basis functions are often determined by the knot locations, this implies a prior on the knots.
+Various prior distributions have been proposed to balance computational efficiency and estimation quality \citep[e.g.,][]{smith1996nonparametric,denison1998automatic,dimatteo2001bayesian,shen2015adaptive}.
+These priors can be categorized based on their underlying principles; generally, more flexible priors offer better approximation but come with greater computational costs.
+The most suitable class of prior distribution for determining optimal spline knots remains unclear.